intelligence38000/android-docs/src/pages/maps/overview/styling-map.md

 - custom map style URL from a Mapbox account
 - raw style JSON string or referenced style JSON via `asset://` or `path://`

-If the style fails to load or an invalid style URL is set, the map view will become blank.
+If the style fails to load or you set an invalid style URL, the map view will become blank.
 An error message will be logged in the Android logcat and the `MapView.OnDidFailLoadingMapListener` callback will be triggered.

 ## Changing the map style

-You'll have to change the map style URL programatically if you'd like to load a completely new map style.
+You'll have to change the map style URL programmatically if you'd like to load a completely new map style.
 Call `mapboxMap.setStyle()` with the style URL as the parameter.

 {{
 <CodeLanguageToggle id="setting-custom-style-url-java" />